 Thus, the tangent plane formula is transformed into the following equation:

-And accordingly, the canonical equations of the normal:
+And accordingly, the canonical normal equations:

-As it is easy to guess - it's "real" partial derivatives of a function of two variables at the point , which we used to designate with the letter "Z" and found 100500 times.
+As you might guess, - these are already “real” partial derivatives of a function of two variables at the point, which we used to denote by the letter “z” and were found 100500 times.

 Let’s work out the “modified” formulas with a couple of examples: